umee-network/docs/docs/governance/validator-dao/important-deadlines.md

 ## Delegation Review Period

-> The Validator DAO Committee must review delegation applications and reach a consensus during the last two weeks for the third month of every quarter (March, June, Spetember, December).
+> The Validator DAO Committee must review delegation applications and reach a consensus during the last two weeks for the third month of every quarter (March, June, September, December).

 <br>